Della Street: Original novels

 A character named Della Street first appeared in Gardner's unpublished novel Reasonable Doubt, where she was a secretary, but not the secretary of the lawyer, Ed Stark.
 Gardner described her this way: "Della Street … Secretary, twenty-seven, quiet, fast as hell on her feet, had been places.
 Worked in a carnival or side show, knows all the lines, hard-boiled exterior, quietly efficient, puzzled over the lawyer, chestnut hair, trim figure, some lines on her face, a hint of weariness at the corners of her eyes."
 When Gardner submitted Reasonable Doubt to William Morrow, an editor suggested that "Della Street is a better character than the secretary."
 Gardner took this suggestion when he rewrote Reasonable Doubt as The Case of the Velvet Claws and made Della Street Perry Mason's secretary.
 In the published novel, the carnival or side show was jettisoned, and Street came from a more "respectable" background.

-In the first Perry Mason novel, The Case of the Velvet Claws, written in the early days of the Great Depression, Della Street is revealed to have come from a wealthy, or at least well-to-do, family that was wiped out by the stock market crash of 1929.
+The Case of the Velvet Claws, the first Perry Mason novel, was written in the early days of the Great Depression.
+In it, Della Street is revealed to have come from a wealthy, or at least well-to-do, family that was wiped out by the stock market crash of 1929.
 Della was forced to get a job as a secretary.
-By the time of the TV series in the 1950s and 1960s, this would not have fitted well with the age of the characters as then portrayed.
+By the time of the TV series in the 1950s and 1960s, this would not have fit well with the age of the characters as then portrayed.
 According to The Case of The Caretaker's Cat, she is about 15 years younger than Perry Mason.

 Several instances of sexual tension are seen between Mason and Street in the Gardner novels, multiple glances, kisses, and so on, and several proposals of marriage, all of which Della turned down because, at the time, wives of professional men did not work.
 Thus, she could not have continued as his secretary (and effective partner) and she did not want to give up this aspect of her life.

 Adaptations

-Gardner was disappointed by the initial set of movies.
+Gardner was disappointed by the initial set of Perry Mason films.
 One such change was how Street ended up married to Mason.

 In the 2020 HBO adaptation, Della Street is a lesbian, living with her girlfriend.